 Communication between you and your employees is vital, by frequently providing feedback to your employees you are positively engaging with them, this can often result in an increase in productivity as employees like to feel appreciated and assured that the work they carry out has an impact.
 Employees need reassurance that you have full confidence in them and their work, to regain their engagement.

 Work ethic slides when employees become disengaged, so don’t give them the opportunity to fall out of alignment with the company.
+An excellent internet site will allow you to.
 Encourage your employees to engage and collaborate with one another to help continuous grow within your business.
 It may be useful to offer courses to employees to expand their learning, this also shows them you believe they have potential.

 When communicating, if negative feedback needs to be given, you should still try make this a positive experience, offer help where necessary and provide them with the guidance needed in order for them to be more efficient, successful and motivated to work and grow within your business.